 - The child being placed on 'in-school exclusion'.
-This strategy may be adapted for some children with SEND.
+This strategy may be adapted.
 A child may be removed from the situation to another area within the school. - The child is moved to a different class for a fixed period of time.
 This strategy might not be employed with SEND children. - The child is excluded from school and the LEA informed.
 This will be as a last resort.